full-send-code/lens-for-google-calendar/README.md

 - **Dark Mode Support**: Seamlessly adapts to Google Calendar's dark theme
 - **Local Storage**: All data is stored locally in your browser with Chrome sync support
 - **Settings Page**: Access extension settings and logs by clicking the extension icon in the toolbar
-- **Support Logs**: View, filter, search, and export anonymized logs for troubleshooting (privacy-focused with no external data transmission)
+- **Privacy-First Logging**: Opt-in logging system for troubleshooting with anonymized data and local-only storage

 ## 📦 Installation